kgurushankar/APCS.Final/README.md

 ### Multiplayer Mode
 * Two teams face off
 * Host can choose to have AI, configure map size, and max number of players
+* Lose by total number of Deaths across the team exceeding a certain number

 ### Singleplayer Mode
 * Can choose how many players on each team to manage difficulty
 * Play with AI with variable difficulty levels
+* Score is the KD ratio of the player

 ## Instructions:
 1. click and join a server, or the provided server